Message from the Temple Endocrinology Fellowship Program Director

 The Temple University Hospital endocrinology fellowship offers diverse opportunities for scholarly activity and research.
 Several of our faculty members are highly regarded researchers with track records of quality research, funding and publications.
 Our fellows consistently present their work at national meetings of the Endocrine Society, AACE, ADA and ATA as well as the local Philadelphia Endocrine Society and Temple’s own trainee research symposium.
-Though our fellowship program has a clinical emphasis, we expect our fellows to develop an understanding of research methods, participate in quality improvement projects and encourage them to be involved in a research project, if interested.
+Though our fellowship program has a clinical emphasis, we provide our fellows with a research mentor and they regularly participate in quality improvement and research projects.